GenciD21/Environment-Detection-System/README.md

 ---

-## Goals
+# Goals

-  With AI being a big part of the any developers toolchain, I'm a personal believer that this is a good time for students to start focusing on the soft skills and planning necessary to create big projects.
-The reality is - I could've vibe coded a project like this in maybe a week given my previous background in a similar, but smaller project.
+With AI being a big part of any developer’s toolchain, I'm a personal believer that this is a good time for students to start focusing on the soft skills and planning necessary to create big projects.
+The reality is — I could've vibe coded a project like this in maybe a week given my previous background in a similar, but smaller project.
 However, my task in this project is less about having a "result" but moreso creating a sustainable architecture that can be flexible for any degree of sensor data.

-###(Current) Goals:
+## (Current) Goals
- *Publicly Document progress too promote open source project material.
+- Publicly Document progress too promote open source project material.
- *Implement a sustainable embedded architecture that prioritizes planning, verification, and a solid foundation beyond functionality.
+- Implement a sustainable embedded architecture that prioritizes planning, verification, and a solid foundation beyond functionality.
- *Work towards proper explanation of each topic as well as adequete graphics for many of the plans that are to be made.
+- Work towards proper explanation of each topic as well as adequete graphics for many of the plans that are to be made.
- *Make sound engineering choices that take into the account each choices pros and cons(More on this later!)
+- Make sound engineering choices that take into the account each choices pros and cons (More on this later!)

 ---

-## Component Overview
+# Component Overview

 ### The ESP32 and BME280